Need to talk? Call 1800 882 436.

 Placenta accreta

 If you have any vaginal bleeding during pregnancy, see your doctor.
-If the bleeding and pain is bad, call triple zero (000) for an ambulance.
-Or go to your nearest hospital emergency department.
+If the bleeding or pain is severe, call triple zero (000) and ask for an ambulance.

 If you have placenta accreta, you will need special care when you have your baby.